In this vignette we show how to use WHAM for general simulation

 cor = 'ar1_a'

-those correlation parameters zero and the random effects independent in
+zero automatically so the random effects independent in the appropriate

 M random effects assumptions are similar to the NAA random effects,

 but the parameter names are different.
-For M there is a single vector
+For M there is an array (n_stocks

 with age, correlation with year.
 Here we assume we have random effects